elixirschool/elixirschool/en/lessons/libraries/nimble-publisher.md

 Let's build our own blog.
 In our example, we're using a Phoenix application but Phoenix is not a requirement.
 As NimblePublisher only takes care of parsing the local files, you can use it in any Elixir application.

-First, let's create a new Phoenix application for our examble.
+First, let's create a new Phoenix application for our example.
 We'll call it NimbleSchool, and we'll create it like this because we don't need Ecto where we're going:

 ```
 mix phx.new nimble_school --no-ecto